Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 Regional Supplement (Editorial Responsibility: City of Erlangen)

-The respective processing time of the parties involved in the proceedings is the determining factor in calculating the costs.
+The respective processing time of the parties involved in the procedure is the determining factor in calculating the costs.